Abstract of Judgment

 What Happens Next?

 The county recorder will provide notice to the debtor that you have recorded the abstract of judgment.
-You will not be paid automatically, but if the debtor refinances or sells the property, you may get paid your money with interest.
+You will not be paid automatically, but by putting a judgment lien on real estate, if the debtor refinances or sells the property, you may get paid your money with interest.

 For help